 Here are a few examples of minor/major changes:

 - Death of another household pet

-- Owner has spent less time with cat
+- The owner has spent less time with the cat

 - Dietary change